Stolpersteine – Prague Stumble Stones

 Where Do They Originate?

-Origination differs depending on what you read but it’s considered to be from 1942 onwards when Germans who tripped over a stone in the street might comment that “a Jew must be buried underneath”.
-There’s also a pointer to gravestones being taken from Jewish cemeteries to be used as street paving stones.
 In 1990 when Gunter Demnig was marking the route where Roma had been deported from the city of Cologne he was told by a woman that “Roma” had never lived in that area.
 In a time of ethnic-cleansing, Gunter Demnig was looking for a way to reintroduce the memory of these deported people back into their old neighbourhoods.
-All of this seems to have influenced the Stumble Stones in their design, ground location and to this day to cause a metaphorical “trip” when people “stumble” across them.
+The ground location is specifically because it’s easier to get the permission of the city to install in the pavement than to get the permission of the building owner to put something on the wall.
+As there are few maps to show the placement of the stones then people will naturally “stumble” across them.
+The current project started in 1996.

 What Are They For?

-The are located in the ground at the front of the last freely chosen residence of somebody that was deported from that place between 1940 and 1944 (the joining of the Stumble Stone with the last residence is referred to as co-location) but does not have to be Jewish.
+The are located in the ground at the front of a property (or where a property once stood).
+Usually it’s the last freely chosen residence of somebody that was deported from that place between 1939 and 1944 (the joining of the Stumble Stone with the last residence is referred to as co-location) but does not have to be Jewish.
 Some of the original stones in Germany were placed for deportations of Roma and Sinti in 1940.
-They also commemorate homosexuals, political opponents, mentally ill, Freemasons, criminals and non-Facists although the list goes on.
-On October 23rd 2018 the 70,000th Stumble Stone was laid in Frankfurt and the others are spread over more than 1000 cities/towns in 21 European countries so it constitutes the largest decentralised wartime memorial in the world.
+They also commemorate homosexuals, political opponents, mentally ill, Freemasons, criminals and non-Facists etc and the list goes on.
+As of April 2023 there are more than 90,000 stumble stones spread over more than 2000 cities/towns in 28 European countries so it constitutes the largest decentralised wartime memorial in the world.

 So They Commemorate People That Died in WW2?